anggrayudi/android-hidden-api/README.md

 }
 ````

-If you encounter error `Failed to resolve com.anggrayudi:android-hidden-api:xx`, then add the following config:
+**Note:** If you encounter error `Failed to resolve com.anggrayudi:android-hidden-api:x.x`, then add the following config:

 ````gradle
 repositories {